ebonynaranja/hupia/README.md

 ## **Upcoming Features**

-* **Web Browsing**: Cruise the web right from your terminal—fast, light, built with Zig.
+* **Web Browsing**: Cruise the web right from your terminal, fast, light, and built with Zig.
 * **Lua Scripting**: Mod hupia to your heart’s content with custom scripts.
 Automate, theme, and hack away.
 * **Image & Video Rendering**: See images and video in ASCII art or your terminal colors.
 Set it how you like.
 * **AI Integration**: